Director X: Films

-Center Stage: On Pointe

 In 2016, he directed the teen drama television film Center Stage: On Pointe.
 The film stars Nicole Muñoz, Barton Cowperthwaite, Maude Green, Chloe Lukasiak, Kenny Wormald and Peter Gallagher.
 It premiered on Lifetime on June 25, 2016.
-The official DVD was released in September 6, 2016.

-The film is the third installment in the Center Stage film series, following the 2000 film Center Stage and its sequel, Center Stage: Turn It Up.
-Variety critic Sonia Saraiya found Center Stage: On Pointe wholly inferior to the original Center Stage, though she complimented Lutz's direction, noting "...though it is frustrating that the film feels like 15-odd low-budget music videos strung together, the dance in those segments, and the way it's filmed, are some of the best parts of the movie."
+The official DVD was released on September 6, 2016.
+Variety critic Sonia Saraiya noted of Lutz's direction, "...though it is frustrating that the film feels like 15-odd low-budget music videos strung together, the dance in those segments, and the way it's filmed, are some of the best parts of the movie."

-Superfly

 In 2018, Lutz directed Superfly, a remake of the 1972 blaxploitation film of the same name.
-Superfly was released in the United States on June 13, 2018 and received mixed reviews from critics.
-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 51% based on 73 reviews, and an average rating of 5.4/10.
-The website's critical consensus reads, "Superfly updates the blaxploitation original with a stylish remake that's short on social subtext, but still exciting and visually arresting enough to offer its own slickly staged action rewards."
+Superfly was released in the United States on June 13, 2018, and received mixed reviews from critics.
 Variety's Owen Gleiberman wrote: "Shot in a functional, slammed-together manner that's less sensually stylish than you'd expect from a music-video auteur, the film is a competent yet glossy and hermetic street-hustle drug thriller, less a new urban myth than a lavishly concocted episode.
 It holds your attention yet leaves you with nothing."